angular/angular/aio/content/guide/service-worker-config.md

 ## `assetGroups`

-*Assets* are resources that are part of the app version that update along with the app.
+*Assets* are resources that are part of the application version that update along with the application.
 They can include resources loaded from the page's origin as well as third-party resources loaded from CDNs and other external URLs.
 As not all such external URLs may be known at build time, URL patterns can be matched.

 This field contains an array of asset groups, each of which defines a set of asset resources and the policy by which they are cached.